Siebel Loyalty Administration Guide > Getting Started with Siebel Loyalty > Configuring Siebel Loyalty >

 NOTE: Any changes to user properties require you to recompile the .srf file and restart the server.

-If any other feature except for qualifying points requires that you override the rounding and use integer points, you can control the input at the user interface level.
+If any other feature except for qualifying points requires that you override the rounding and use integer points, then you can control the input at the user interface level.
 Allow the user to enter only integer values in the appropriate fields by changing the data type of these fields in the business component to integer.